artfoundry/lovecraft-game/README.md

 NOTE: On clicking Save piece, all map data will be written to the mapData.json file, so make sure you want to save before doing so!

-Once you've finished making all your edits and saved, copy the mapData.json file back to /client/src, renaming it if necessary to be used for different game areas.
+Once you've finished making all your edits and saved, copy the mapData json files back to /client/src/data.

 ### Deleting
 To delete a piece from the collection, simply select the piece on the left, then click Delete piece on the right.